riyachandarana/Empirical-Project-2026/README.md

-# AI Exposure and the UK Labour Market
+# Does AI reward the rich?
+Evidence from US labour markets

 ## Overview
 This project examines whether UK occupations with higher AI exposure show different patterns in wages, employment, and labour demand.